-The 2016 Internal Audit (IA) plan was approved by Dunawasa Amainat Dlama 2016 the Audit and Risk Committee (ARC) on February Progress Against Plans 2016 4, 2016.
+Progress Against Plans 2016 The 2016 Internal Audit (IA) plan was approved by the Audit and Risk Committee (ARC) on February 4, 2016.
 The IA progress against plan is being reported to the ARC quarterly and annually.
-Issues 12 IA did not raise any issues or compliance matters issues that arise from adopting different interpretations.
-There were no major findings noted during the audit.
-However relevant internal control improvements were noted and reported to Findings 13 Management and the Audit and Risk Committee.
+Issues 10 IA did not raise any issues or compliance matters that arise from adopting different interpretations.
+Findings 11 There were no major findings noted during the audit.
+However relevant internal control improvements were noted and reported to Management and the Audit and Risk Committee.
 Management established target dates for implementing the recommendations and Internal Audit monitors the implementation.
+Examination Trends Data analyses are normally used to support individual auditing but this is on an ad hoc basis.
+The analyses are run once, and the results are used only to address specific audit objectives.
+Internal audit is strongly considering adopting continuous auditing.

-$^{^{12}}$ "Issues" are compliance matters that arise from adopting different interpretations.
+$^{^{10}}$ "Issues" are compliance matters that arise from adopting different interpretations.

-$^{^{\}rm 13}$ "Findings" are those with concrete basis under the company's policies and rules.
+$^{^{\}rm 11}$ "Findings" are those with concrete basis under the company's policies and rules.